DavidHerzog/advanced-data-journalism/assignments/scraping/README.md

   - Loop over each county listed in the "counties" dropdown
   - Scrape results ONLY for the five active candidates: Clinton, Sanders, Cruz, Kasich and Trump
-  - Display that information (either printed to the terminal or as CSV) in a format that looks like this:
+  - Display that information (either printed to the terminal or as CSV) in a format resembling this:

 ```
 county, clinton_pct, sanders_pct, cruz_pct, kasich_pct, trump_pct